Vatsal4040/mojj003/README.md

-Tower of Hanoi
+# Tower of Hanoi

-Concept:
-A classic puzzle.
+A classic logic puzzle.

-Move all disks from the left peg to the right peg:
+Move all disks from the first tower to the last tower.

-One disk at a time
+You may only move one disk at a time.

-Never place a larger disk on a smaller one
+A larger disk can never sit on a smaller one.

+## Why this game exists
+Tower of Hanoi is a pure problem-solving challenge.

+It rewards planning and patience.
+There are no shortcuts.

-How it works:
+## How it works

--Interactive drag / click play

--Move counter

--Minimum moves shown

--Reset anytime

-Why it’s fun:

--Pure logic

--Timeless puzzle

--Surprisingly satisfying
+- Disks start stacked on the first tower
+- Move disks between towers one at a time
+- Larger disks cannot be placed on smaller ones
+- The puzzle is solved when all disks reach the final tower

+The rules never change.

+## Design principles
+- Clear visual hierarchy
+- Predictable behavior
+- No unnecessary UI elements
+- Focus on the puzzle itself

+## Notes
+- Difficulty scales naturally with disk count
+- The optimal solution always exists

+## Status
+✅ Locked
+Logic and rules should not be modified.